yousufkalim/portfolio-admin/README.md

 This portal is built in React. \
 This portal is linked with [Portfolio](https://github.com/yousufkalim/react-portfolio) website. \
-I used firebase with these two projects. \
+I used nodejs with this project. \
-If you want to use your own back-end, Then please see the "node-backEnd" branch of this repo. \
+If you want to use firebase, Then please see the "master" branch of this repo.
-You need to understand that how these two projects are communicating with each other using firebase.

 ## Prerequisites

 **Step 1**

-Go to src/firebase.js \
+First of all go to [Portfolio-API](https://github.com/yousufkalim/portfolio-api) and set it up on your local server. \
-Add the configuration of your firebase Portal project, So we can use firebase as back-end for authentication and database etc.
+Add the configuration of your database, So we can use database for authentication and data etc. \
+Run the node server that you setted up.

-**If you want to use your own back-end then you don't need first step**
+**If you want to use firebase as back-end then you don't need first step**

-Just clone the "node-backEnd" branch of this repo. \
+Just clone the "master" branch of this repo. \
-And configure it with your custom back-end.
+And configure it with your firebase project.

 ## Initialize the Project